Civic Center, Hall of Justice, Room C-10

 The Court charges all government agencies for copies and certifications of criminal records, pursuant to Government

 Code section 70633(b).
 The charge to certify a record is $25.00 (GC 70626(a)(4)) and the charge for copies is $.50

 per page (GC 70627(a)).
 In addition, the Court will require requesting agencies to include a self-addressed stamped

 envelope with proper postage for the return of the complete copy work.
 Since most requesting agencies will not know

-ahead of time how many pages will be copied, they may obtain a quote from the Court.
-Once the requesting agency receives
+ahead of time how many pages will be copied, they may obtain a quote upon request to Records Management.
+The copies

 Please make requests for criminal records by emailing email@example.com or calling (415) 444-7080 or sending a written request to the Court.

 Cases processed in the criminal court proceed through several stages.
 Some of the terminology and reasons for various

 hearings may be confusing to defendants.
 To better understand the stages of a typical misdemeanor case, please